 Annulment of Authority

-A foreign corporation's authority to do business in New York State may be annulled by the New York State Secretary of State if:
+If required to file, a foreign corporation's authority to do business in New York State may be annulled by the New York State Secretary of State if:

 - the corporation fails to file franchise tax returns for two or more consecutive years, and

 - doesn't voluntarily surrender its authority.